 Economic ties between the US and Vietnam are also poised to expand with the implementation of the Trans-Pacific Partnership (TPP) agreement and changes have already been made to ease the visa process for US citizens.
-A recent announcement by the Vietnamese Immigrations Department stating a few changes with regards to the Vietnamese visa for citizens from the US.
+A recent announcement by the Vietnamese Immigration Department stating a few changes with regards to the Vietnamese visa for citizens from the US.

-Travelers from the Unites States of America who wish to visit Vietnam will now be issued a visa to Vietnam valid for 1 (one) year.
-THis visa comes with multiple entries.
-The costs associated with the visa is $135USD per person and they are payable upon entry.
+Travelers from the United States of America who wish to visit Vietnam will now be issued a visa to Vietnam valid for 30 days after arrival.
+This visa comes with multiple entries.
+The costs associated with the visa is USD $25.00 per person and they are payable upon entry.

 If you want to visit Vietnam then visit the iVisa website for information about the Vietnamese Visa at www.ivisa.com.

 iVisa has a team of visa consultants that provide US travelers and travelers from other counties a service to process a Vietnam Visa Approval Letter.
 This will allow you to get your pre-approved visa on arrival at the Vietnamese border.
 Your approval letter will be delivered via email so no need to visit a Vietnamese embassy anymore.

 You will need the following to complete your Vietnam Visa Letter application online:

 Passport with at least 6 months of validity.